One of the reasons that has made south Asia one of the greatest cricket nurseries of the world is street cricket.

 Khandaan XI got its name from the fact that all of its players were cousins to each other.
 Not only that, but the whole team used to live in a single house.
 Joint family system was rampant twenty years ago.
 Children were in no dearth; therefore every house in the area was capable of fielding a cricket team of its own.

 Khandaan XI definitely had a long ‘dastaaN’ (tale) of family members.
 Another reason behind Khandaan XI nomenclature was the names of team members which all ended in aan-like sounds e.g.

 Kamran, Rehan, Irfan, Salman, Kashan, Umrao Jan, hairan, pareeshan and thus the Khandaan

 Khandan XI was a natural result of a lot of inter-marriages that happened in a single family.
 Therefore healthy genes were in short supply and some of the team members openly drooled saliva when angry.
-Some team members had squint in their eyes and others had clear IQ problems.

 Despite all these worldly defects; one gene did run abundant in the family; and that was the gene of cricket playing acumen.
 Khandaan XI played cricket the hardest, the best and it was the most difficult team to beat.